tferracina/ArDCA-Python/writeup.typ

 $
   S_max = lambda_0 + sum_(k=1)^m lambda_k angle.l f_k angle.r
 $
-The MaxEnt distribution with single and pairwise constraints is exactly the Potts model.
+The maximum-entropy (MaxEnt) distribution for this system is exactly the Potts model.

 == Connection to statistical mechanics
 The Potts model is defined in the context of statistical mechanics, where it was introduced as a generalization of the Ising spin model.
-Both models were defined as a way to explore ferromagnetism and phase transitions.
+Both models were created to explore ferromagnetism and phase transitions.

 === Ising Model
-The Ising model describes a system of spins $sigma_i$ arranged on a lattice.
+The Ising model @ising1925 describes a system of spins $sigma_i$ arranged on a lattice.
 Each spin can take one of two possible values:
 $
   sigma_i in {+1, -1}
 $